 California Power Exchange )

-INITIAL SECOND SET OF DATA REQUESTS OF THE RELIANT ENERGY COMPANIES TO THE CALIFORNIA INDEPENDENT SYSTEM OPERATOR CORPORATION
+SECOND SET OF DATA REQUESTS OF THE RELIANT ENERGY COMPANIES TO THE CALIFORNIA INDEPENDENT SYSTEM OPERATOR CORPORATION

 Pursuant to Rule 406 of the Rules of Practice and Procedure of the Federal Energy Regulatory Commission (“FERC” or “Commission”), 18 C.F.R. § 385.406 (2001), the Reliant Energy Companies (Reliant Energy Power Generation, Inc. (“REPG”) and Reliant Energy Services, Inc. (“RES”)) request that the California Independent System Operator Corporation (“CAISO”) produce the documents and other information described in these Data Requests to: